mmbman/Katagiri/1987-03-11-Bendowa-Talk-1.md

 >
 > The spiritual realm of Buddhas is totally incomprehensible.
 It is not to be reached by the workings of the mind.
 Still less can it be known by a man of disbelief or inferior intelligence.
 Only a person of great capacity based on right faith is able to enter here.
 Even were a person of disbelief given teachings of it, he would find it difficult to receive them.
 Even on Vulture Peak, there were some the Buddha allowed to leave.
 If right faith arises in your mind, you should practice religious discipline and study under a master.
 If it doesn’t arise, you should cease for a while and regret the fact of not receiving benefits of the dharma from the past.

 Those three questions are all connected, talking about *right entrance*.
 Zazen is exactly right entrance to get into the Buddha’s world.
 So what is *right entrance*?
-Why does Dogen Zenji emphasize that zazen is right entrance?
+Why does Dōgen Zenji emphasize that zazen is right entrance?

-Number one is [where] already Dogen Zenji [said], “It is right entrance to the Buddha Dharma, that’s why I emphasize how important zazen is.”
+Number one is [where] already Dōgen Zenji [said], “It is right entrance to the Buddha Dharma, that’s why I emphasize how important zazen is.”

 So *right entrance*: I think *right* in Buddhism is not the emphasis of self-centeredness each religion makes.
 Each religion always put the emphasis on it’s own religion, how important it is, how “right” this religion is.
 But I don’t think *right* in Buddhism is the emphasis of the egoistic self-centeredness which each religion often manifests.
 Is that clear?